-From the Largest Investment Fund to the Smallest Student Start-up, Hoeg Law has you Covered
+From the Largest Investment Fund to the Smallest Student Start-up,

 Big Firm Knowledge.
 Small Firm Fees.
-Hoeg Law.

 A Decade of Experience, Legal Expertise, and Connections,

-Even better, while operating Hoeg Law, Richard has continued his relationship as affiliate counsel to his former partners at Michigan’s largest and most prestigious business law firm, Honigman Miller Schwartz and Cohn, giving his clients access to top notch referrals in all areas of business expertise, areas in which knowing the right person to call can make all the difference.
+Even better, while operating Hoeg Law, Richard has continued his relationship as affiliate counsel to his former partners at Michigan’s largest and most prestigious law firm, Honigman Miller Schwartz and Cohn, giving his clients access to top notch referrals in all areas of business law expertise, areas in which knowing the right person to call can make all the difference.

 Big Firm Experience.
 Small Firm Approach.
-Hoeg law.

 Leaders and Best